Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 1962: Buffett consults Munger on Dempster, the windmill manufacturing company.
 Munger recommends Harry Bottle to Warren; a move that would turn out to be very profitable.
 Bottle cut costs, laid off workers, and caused the company to generate cash.

-1962: Warren discovers a textile manufacturing firm, Berkshire Hathaway, that is selling for under $8 per share.
+1962: Warren discovers a textile manufacturing firm, Berkshire Hathaway, that is selling for under USD 8 per share.
 He begins to buy the stock.

-1963: Buffett sells Dempster for 3x the amount he invested [The almost worthless company had built a portfolio of stocks worth over $2 million alone during the time of Buffett's investment].
+1963: Buffett sells Dempster for 3x the amount he invested (The almost worthless company had built a portfolio of stocks worth over USD 2 million alone during the time of Buffett´s investment).

 1963: The Buffett partnerships becomes the largest shareholder of Berkshire Hathaway.

-1964: Due to a fraud scandal, American Express shares fall to $35.
+1964: Due to a fraud scandal, American Express shares fall to USD 35.
 While the world is selling the stock, Buffett begins to buy shares en masse.

 1965: Buffett begins to purchase shares in Walt Disney Co. after meeting with Walt personally.
-Warren invested $4 million [which was equal to around 5% of the company].
+Warren invested USD 4 million (which was equal to around 5% of the company).

 1965: The American Express shares which were purchased shortly before are selling for more than double the price Warren paid for the them.